sanyuan0704/island.js/docs/en/guide/navbar.md

 ## Appearance

-The button that toggle the dark/light mode is automatically added to the navbar.But you can also close it manually:
+The button that toggle the dark/light mode is automatically added to the navbar.
+But you can also close it manually:

 ```js
 import { defineConfig } from 'islandjs';